 Sam was appointed to the AAV Board in 2022.

 Brad has an extensive history of senior executive management in local government, community, aged and disability services.
 He is the Founding Director of Dana Consulting and Director of Illuminate Yoga Studio, where he currently teaches yoga and meditation.

 Brad has been active in the arts as a musician, singer/chorister, performer and director in community-based theatre.

-Luke was appointed to the AAV Board in 2016.
+Jodie joined the AAV Board in 2022.